euroargodev/argopy/docs/user-guide/working-with-argo-data/visualisation.rst

 We provide shortcuts to third-party online dashboards that can help you visualise float or profile data.
 When working in Jupyter notebooks, you can insert a dashboard in a cell, or if you don't, you can get the url toward the dashboard to open it elsewhere.

 We provide access to the Euro-Argo ERIC, Ocean-OPS, Argovis and BGC dashboards with the option ``type``.
-See :meth:`argopy.plot.dashboard` for all the options.
+See :meth:`dashboard` for all the options.

 Summary of all available dashboards: